emiliodeleonhdez/poke-deck/README.md

 #### Summary

 This Poke Deck application leverages React, Next.js,TypeScript, Tailwind and PokeAPI to provide users with a seamless experience when searching and viewing detailed information about their favorite Pokémon.
 Error handling, state management, and testing are all integrated to ensure a robust and well-architected application.

+#### Asumptions

+- TS is very powerful, like all strongly typed languages; it makes development easier and cleaner.
+- Jest is hard to configure.
+I had to follow the steps line by line to set up a valid config.
+- I had to create a test case without knowing if it would run correctly.
+This is because the dev dependency for React Hooks (@testing-library/react-hooks) is only available for React versions lower than the one used in this project (18), specifically versions 16 and 17.
+However, I created a HomePage.test.tsx, ran a quick test, and it worked after setting up the correct configuration.
+- In the apiClient, I used a generic type T. It's helpful in cases like this when the API response is not clearly defined.
+- I had a lot of fun.